alienspaces/go-mud/README-HOWTOPLAY.md

 ### Look Actions

-A character can simply `look` to get a description of their current location, look in a specific direction, at an object, at another character or at a monster that is in the current location.
+A character can `look` to get a description of their current location, look in a specific direction, at an object, at another character or at a monster that is at the current location.

 When a character looks at an object that is not in their possession a brief description of the object will be provided.
 To look more closely at an object, a character must have the object equipped or stashed in their backpack.

 When a character looks a direction a brief description of the location will be provided.
-To get a more detailed view of a location a character must move into that location.
+To get a more detailed view of a location a character must move to that location.

 **Syntax Examples:**